What is illegal dumping?

-Illegal dumping is the unlawful deposit of any type of domestic, commercial or industrial waste of 200 litres (about the volume of an average wheelie bin) or more.
+Illegal dumping is the unlawful deposit of any type of waste material of an amount of 200 litres (about the volume of an average wheelie bin) or more.

-- household goods (such as whitegoods, TV’s, mattresses and furniture) being left on the footpath with a free sign or left outside a charity bin or shop
+- household goods (such as whitegoods, TV’s, mattresses and furniture), including items left on the footpath or outside a charity bin or shop

-Illegal dumping attracts fines issued as penalty infringement notices (PINs).
-Waste deposits over 2500 litres in volume attract higher penalties than those under this volume.
+Illegal dumping attracts fines issued as penalty infringement notices (fines).
+Waste deposits over 2500 litres in volume attract higher penalties.

 Why is illegal dumping a problem?

-Illegal dumping has serious environmental and social impacts, and is a considerable resource and financial burden for government, business and the community.
+Illegal dumping is a serious issue.
+It pollutes our environment and significantly diminishes the use, enjoyment and value of our public places for residents and tourists.
 Just like litter, illegal dumping occurs across a range of situations and environments.